 Right now we are all doing our best to prevent the spread of germs and illness in our homes and communities.
-And when someone in your house has the flu priority number one is preventing anyone else from getting it.
-Considering how contagious this year’s strain is that might seem like an impossible task, but it’s not.
-You can save yourself the agony of having a house full of sick-o’s by following the steps below in our checklist to disinfect your house after the flu.
+And when someone in your house gets sick your priority number one is preventing anyone else from catching it.
+Today I’ll show you how you can save yourself the agony of having a house full of sick-o’s by following the steps below in our checklist to disinfect your house after the flu.

 Exactly what you need to disinfect after the flu hits your house

 As a former microbiologist, one of my favorite sayings is, I am not a germaphobe.
 I am germ aware.”

 In the labs I worked in I was exposed to them on a daily basis.
 However, we were also taught how to use universal precautions to protect ourselves from exposure and prevent infection.

 All to say, you don’t need to be paranoid if the flu has hit your house – just follow this guide to be proactive and stop the flu from spreading.

 How to avoid getting the flu if someone in your house is sick

 The best case scenario is that you avoid getting the flu in the first place.

 The number one way to accomplish this goal is to wash your hands.
 Use soap, warm water and wash for about 20 seconds.

 The next tip is to keep your hands away from your face; especially your eyes, nose and mouth.